Its-LALOL/Discord-Animate-Status/README.md

-# 🔥 Discord Account Nuker 🔥
+# 🔥 Discord Animate Status 🔥
 A program to automatically change status in Discrod

 # 🌟 Features 🌟